Websoft9Archive/ansible-oracledatabase/docs/admin-mysql.md

 # MySQL

-RabbitMQ deployment package includes MySQL and Web-GUI tool phpMyAdmin for MySQL management, refer to these steps to use it:
+Oracle Database deployment package includes MySQL and Web-GUI tool phpMyAdmin for MySQL management, refer to these steps to use it:

 1. Log in Cloud Console, make sure the **TCP:9090** port is allowed on **[Inbound of Security Group Rule](https://support.websoft9.com/docs/faq/tech-instance.html)**
 2. Using the Chrome or FireFox to visit URL *http://Internet IP:9090*